-The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Athenian Academy of Pasco County, Inc. ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2016.
+The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Athenian Academy of Technology and the Arts, Inc. ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2020.